Welcome to a more realistic side of career advising, where we go beyond “just follow your passion.”

 It’s so common to feel this way.
 That’s not to say it’s normal.
 We’ve made it normal, but it’s not.

-Your teen is facing uncertainty about their future, which can leave them feeling:
+Gen Z is facing uncertainty about their future, which can leave them feeling:

 Anxious about graduation and the pressure to have a plan.